carla-simulator/carla/Docs/benchmark.md

     $ python run_benchmark.py

-Run the help command to see options available
+Run the help command to see options available.

     $ ./run_benchmark.py --help

+Now we will show

 Benchmark Structure
 -------------------